The complete guide to personal loans in South Africa

 Reputable and registered credit providers are regulated by the terms of the National Credit Act.
 Check first to make sure your lender is registered and licensed.
 At CompareLoans, we only showcase registered credit providers operating under the National Credit Act.

 Can I extend my loan term if I’m struggling with my monthly repayments?

 Changing the terms of your loan is referred to as debt restructuring.
-If you are struggling with your payments, you can talk to your lender to see if you can extend your loan term and lower your interest rate and monthly repayments.
+If you are struggling with your payments, you can talk to your lender to see if you can extend the term and lower your interest rate and monthly repayments.

 Why do my monthly repayments keep changing?

-If your personal loan has a variable interest rate, your repayments will be affected every time the interest rate goes either up and down.
-If an increased interest rate is making your monthly repayment unaffordable consider talking to your lender about restructuring the loan.
+If your loan has a variable interest rate, your repayments will be affected every time the interest rate goes either up and down.
+If an increased interest rate is making your monthly repayment unaffordable consider talking to your lender about restructuring the debt.

-I need money urgently, how soon can I get a personal loan?
+I need money urgently, how quickly can I get a personal loan?

-What do I do if my personal loan application is not approved?
+What do I do if my application is not approved?